Skip to content

 AcceptEnv LANG LC_*

-Save and close the SSH configuration file (:wq!).
-Restart the SSH server and verify that the new SSH port is set to 2222 (or whatever port you chose):
+Save and close the configuration file (:wq!).
+Then, restart the SSH server and verify that the new SSH port is set to 2222 (or whatever port you chose):

 sudo ss -tlpn | grep ssh